Archived vs. active records

 You can also restore archived records in bulk using Wild Apricot's exporting and importing functions.
 Within the spreadsheet, set the Archived column to No. If you want to restore their membership as well, set the Membership enabled column to Yes.

-Archived contacts are automatically restored when they log in to your Wild Apricot site.
-If the contact was a member, their membership level will be restored but their membership will be set to Lapsed.
+Archived contacts are automatically restored when they log in to your Wild Apricot site, register for an event, apply for membership, make a donation, or subscribe to a forum or forum topic.
+If the contact is a member, their membership level and status will also be restored.